Michael Linnington: Wounded Warrior Project (WWP)

-On February 5, 2019, Linnington announced to ABC/NBC owned First Coast News that WWP has "turned the corner" and is doing more with less resources.
+On February 5, 2019, Linnington announced to ABC/NBC-owned First Coast News that WWP has "turned the corner" and is doing more with less resources.
 "We are serving more warriors today than ever before in impactful ways that change their lives."

-In April 2022, Linnington lobbied for H.R.3967 - Honoring our PACT Act of 2022, a bill to provide healthcare and resources to veterans who were exposed to toxic substances during military service.
+In April 2022, Linnington lobbied for H.R.
+3967 (Honoring our PACT Act of 2022), a bill to provide healthcare and resources to veterans who were exposed to toxic substances during military service.

+In March 2023, Linnington was named the Grand Marshal of the New York Veterans Day Parade.
+As the Grand Marshal, Linnington will lead over 20,000 people up Fifth Avenue on November 11, 2023.

+Linnington also saw the number of peer support group leaders rise to hundreds leading events in their communities as volunteers.
+He saw the organization shift its focus to provide long-term financial aid for wounded veterans, emotional support for families, career guidance, and social events across the U.S.